raberin/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+   A session is used to persist authentication information across requrests.
+That way one doesnt have to input credentials after a request is made.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes a password/string into a long string.
+This string hashing is one way only and cannot be reversed to retrieve the string.
+When someone registers the hashed password is sent to the db instead of the actual string

 1. What does bcrypt do to slow down attackers?
+   Not only does bcrypt hashes passwords but it also adds time as a variable into the security algorithm to create a key derivation function.

 1. What are the three parts of the JSON Web Token?
+   A JWT token has a header, payload and signature.

 ## Project Set Up